Group Contractions via Infinite-Dimensional Lie Theory: Preliminaries and general setup

 Now we consider a special case of the Lie algebras and groups of germs of real analytic mappings discussed in \cite{Glo04,DGS14}, which we will use in the following. \begin{defn} Let $\g$ be a Banach Lie algebra and $G$ a Banach Lie group.
 By $\Gamma(\g)$ we denote the (infinite-dimensional) Lie algebra of germs of analytic curves in $\g$ with the pointwise Lie bracket, i.e.

-where $\sim$ is equality after restriction to some neighbourhood of $0$.
+where $\sim$ is equality after restriction to some neighborhood of $0$.
 Similarly, we denote by $\Gamma(G)$ the group (with respect to the pointwise group operations) of germs of $G$-valued real analytic curves. \end{defn}

 \begin{nota} We will mostly denote representatives of germs by $c,d$ (and variants of these letters) in the case of germs taking values in Lie algebras, and by $f,g$ (and variants of these letters) for germs taking values in Lie groups.
 Germs themselves will be denoted by writing a representative in square `equivalence class' brackets, e.g.\ $[c] \in \Gamma(\g)$.